Xavier Artigas: 2018

 Artigas bought attention to himself in the 2018 Red Bull MotoGP Rookies Cup, where he won a race, came in second place three times, and finished third once.
 He finished third in the standings, behind Turkish twins Can Öncü and Deniz Öncü.
+He also was the 2018 European Talent Cup champion, in spite of not winning a race there.

 2019

 Artigas moved up to the Moto3 Junior World Championship for the 2019 season, and ended with one race win, one second place, and two third place podium finishes, once again finishing third in the standings.
 He made a wildcard appearance in the final race of Moto3 in 2019 and managed to score an impressive podium, finishing third in Valencia.

 2020

 Artigas stayed in the Junior World Championship for the 2020 season, and improved massively.
 Out of the 11 races held that year, he finished on the top two steps of the podium in eight races (winning two, and runner up six times), ending the season second in the standings, and earning himself a seat with Leopard Racing for the 2021 Moto3 World Championship.